Lelean Memorial School

-Lelean Memorial School is the largest school in Fiji.
-It was established in 1943 and is run by the Methodist Church of Fiji and Rotuma.
+Lelean Memorial School was established on March 3, 1943 and is run by the Methodist Church of Fiji and Rotuma.
 It is co-located at the Davuilevu Methodist Compound with the Davuilevu Theological College and the Young People's Department, which runs training for Methodist catechists.

-Overlooking Fiji's largest river, the Rewa, the school gate faces the Rewa Bridge that was funded by the European Union and opened in 2006.
-Directly across the river is the village of Nausori and the old sugar town of the same name.
-The school roll for 2023 is 1,400.
-Lelean Memorial School caters for students in the Tailevu, Naitasiri and Rewa provinces but it also accepts those who apply from other parts of Fiji.
+The school is named for Charles Oswald Lelean (d.
+14 September 1942), who was a Methodist missionary in Fiji for 34 years.